• About Us

 Chastanet Slams Government, Demands Gas Price Reduction in Open Letter

-In a scathing open letter dated September 30, 2024, Leader of the Opposition Allen Chastanet Slams Government over soaring gas prices calling on Prime Minister Philip J. Pierre to take immediate action on several critical issues affecting Saint Lucia, from the soaring cost of living to concerns about the Citizenship by Investment Program (CIP).
+In a scathing open letter dated September 30, 2024, Leader of the Opposition Allen Chastanet Slams Government over soaring gas prices, calling on Prime Minister Philip J. Pierre to take immediate action on several critical issues affecting Saint Lucia, from the soaring cost of living to concerns about the Citizenship by Investment Program (CIP).
 The letter outlines a range of grievances, particularly the government’s inaction regarding gas prices and the alleged mismanagement of the Saint Lucia CIP.
 Chastanet urges corrective measures by November 1, 2024, to alleviate the financial burden on households and businesses.

 Allen Chastanet begins by criticizing the government’s handling of soaring gas prices, pointing out that despite a significant drop in global oil prices, Saint Lucians are still paying $16.50 per gallon at the pump.
 The letter emphasizes that bus fares have risen alongside the cost of essential goods like bread, further straining citizens’ financial resources.
-“We warned against allowing the price of gas to exceed $14.00 per gallon, yet, you allowed the price of gas to rise to $17.95 per gallon,” Chastanet states, calling the situation unjustifiable given the current price of oil at $70 per barrel.
+“We warned against allowing the price of gas to exceed $14.00 per gallon, yet you allowed the price of gas to rise to $17.95 per gallon,” Chastanet states, calling the situation unjustifiable given the current price of oil at $70 per barrel.
 He demands that the government act to lower gas prices by November 1, 2024.

 ADVERTISEMENT

 Allen Chastanet also raises concerns over the implementation of the 2.5% levy, which was intended not to affect food prices.
 However, he claims the levy has worsened the financial situation for many, particularly households and small businesses.
 In a bold revelation, Allen Chastanet accuses the government of selectively waiving the levy for a businessman while leaving the general public to bear the burden.
-He insists that this “blatant inconsistency” is unfair, demanding the suspension of the 2.5% levy for everyone, effective by November 1.
+He insists that this “blatant inconsistency” is unfair, demanding the suspension of the 2.5% levy for everyone, effective on November 1.

 The most severe part of Chastanet’s letter addresses the CIP, a program he believes is riddled with issues of transparency and accountability.
 He points to the recent arrest of a businessman affiliated with the company Bemax, who is now accused of being part of a major organized crime syndicate.
 This revelation, according to Chastanet, demands immediate action.